DaviAraujoCC/Githubrunner-operator/README.md

 $ make deploy IMG=<some-registry>/<project-name>:tag
 ```

-It will create the service account necessary to run the operator with the rest o CRD's and deployment.
+Deployment, service accounts and CRD's are created automatically.

 For default the operator will be deployed in the `githubrunner-operator-system` namespace, but you can change it modifying the `namespace` parameter in <b>config/default/kustomization.yaml</b> file.